 Which is more important to you: Piece of mind or Peace of Mind?

-I was texting one of my best friends a list of complaints for that week.
-I stopped after three and looked at the list.
+I discovered this habit as I was texting one of my best friends a list of complaints for that week.
+I stopped after three and looked at my list.
 Were any of these worth giving up my PEACE OF MIND?
 What I wanted to do was vent.
-But in doing that, I was giving away a piece or sliver of my peace of mind.
+But in the process of that, I gave up my peace because I was focused on the problem.

 Here’s the thing, we can’t have both at the same time.
-It’s one or the other.
+You have to choose one or the other.

 Try this with me, just for fun.